arbazsiddiqui/blog/content/posts/2020-05-16-building-your-first-chrome-extension-imdb-lookup.md

 This piece of configuration tells chrome to load `content.js` file into the webpage whenever the current webpage's URL matches `https://www.rottentomatoes.com/*`.
 As a result of this we will have access to webpage's DOM inside our `content.js` file.

-Create a `content.js` file, add the following lines and lets test our setup.
+Create a `content.js` file and add the following lines :

 ```js
 //content.js